 Use the pack to clean screens and smooth surfaces.
 It's effective against fingerprints, smudges, body oil, grime, bacteria, and much more.
 Use it on your mobile devices too!

 We also suggest having a sponge to remove grime and spots on your keyboard, although with distilled water.
 Don't use the same sponge you use in the kitchen, however.
-Keep this one separate.
+Clean and disinfect your laptop with a separate one.

 Scrub Daddy (3-count) ($12 at Amazon)